Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/css-variables.md

 ## Component variables

-Boosted 5 is increasingly making use of custom properties as local variables for various components.
-This way we reduce our compiled CSS, ensure styles aren't inherited in places like nested tables, and allow some basic restyling and extending of Boosted components after Sass compilation.
+OUDS Web is increasingly making use of custom properties as local variables for various components.
+This way we reduce our compiled CSS, ensure styles aren't inherited in places like nested tables, and allow some basic restyling and extending of OUDS Web components after Sass compilation.

 Have a look at our table documentation for some [insight into how we're using CSS variables]({{< docsref "/content/tables#how-do-the-variants-and-accented-tables-work" >}}).
 Our [navbars also use CSS variables]({{< docsref "/components/navbar#css" >}}) as of v5.2.0.
 We're also using CSS variables across our grids—primarily for gutters the [new opt-in CSS grid]({{< docsref "/layout/css-grid" >}})—with more component usage coming in the future.